Maltese nationality law: Citizenship by investment

-The European Commission has repeatedly condemned this citizenship pathway for its high risks in aiding money laundering, tax evasion, and corruption.
-Despite requests to cease approving naturalisations by investment, the Maltese government renewed the scheme in 2020 with raised capital requirements after the original programme reached close to its 1,800-person limit.
-Applicants making a €600,000 donation are subject to a 36-month residence requirement while those contributing €750,000 continue to be eligible for a 12-month period.
-All qualifying dependents require a further €50,000 donation per person regardless of age.
+Despite requests by the European Commission to cease approving naturalisations by investment, the Maltese government renewed the scheme in 2020 with raised capital requirements after the original programme approached its 1,800-person limit.
+Applicants making a €600,000 donation are subject to a 36-month residence requirement while those contributing €750,000 continue to be subject to a 12-month period.
+All qualifying dependents (including unmarried children of the principal applicant under age 29 and parents or grandparents over age 55) require a further €50,000 donation per person regardless of age.
 Property purchases are required to be valued at least €700,000 and an additional contribution of €10,000 must be donated to a registered charitable organisation.
-Following the 2022 Russian invasion of Ukraine, applications for investors from Russia and Belarus have been indefinitely suspended.
+A 2021 documents leak revealed a series of letters of intent presented to the Maltese government by applicants of this citizenship pathway that detailed how they planned to establish ties to Malta; the average time committed by applicants to be physically present in the country was about 16 days, significantly less than the residence period nominally required by legislation.
+Over €1.4 billion has been contributed for the programme since 2015.